-The science and technology park in Belgrade is a good example of cooperation, aimed at ensuring positive deliverables
+The science and technology park in Belgrade is a good example of collaboration, aimed at ensuring positive deliverables

-The global tech sector might be dominated by a handful of big players, but much of the best innovation still comes from small companies with big ideas
+A handful of big players might dominate the global tech sector, but much of the best innovation still comes from small companies with big ideas

-Citizens have plenty reasons to feel reassured that their data is now well protected thanks to GDPR, which offers a range of measures to prevent and sanction data protection breaches
+Citizens have plenty of reasons to feel reassured that their data is now well-protected thanks to GDPR, which offers a range of measures to prevent and sanction data protection breaches

 “Improved connectivity is not enough though, as the real gains come when you invest in people,” says Commissioner Gabriel.